ggordham/ora-presentations/indepth-sql-GTOUG/README.md

 -- Once connected run:
 @show-hist
 ```

+Note that for column "D" the buck for ENDPOINT_VALUE 10 has a repeat count of 2790 while the other buckets listed only have a count of one.
+This lets Oracle know that the distribution of data in the table is not "normal".

 ### Clean up
 To clean up the lab run the following two items as a DBA user: